anthonyjchriste/proposal/README.md

 * conclusion.tex
 * references.bib

 This repo also includes a convenient Makefile for generating the PDF.
-After downloading this repo and installing TexLive, you should be able to generate a PDF version of the sample document by typing 'make':
+After downloading this repo and installing TexLive, you should be able to generate a PDF version of the sample document (called thesis.pdf) by typing 'make':

 ```
 [~/github/csdl/sample-thesis]-> make